Mere Ghar Aayi Ek Nanhi Pari: Plot

-The story revolves around Roshan Chawla, a popular sweet shopkeeper in Delhi whose generations were all males yet he yearned for a girl from his expecting daughter-in-law.
+The story revolves around Roshan Chawla, a popular sweet shopkeeper in Delhi whose children were all males yet he yearned for a girl from his expecting a daughter.
 And after all, his expectations came true- he had a granddaughter, named Chandni for whom he had been waiting since forty years, and the whole family rejoices.
 But their joy was unaware of the upcoming turmoil they had to face- while Chandni was still an infant, she was bereft of her mother who was killed in a riot, leaving his father mentally disturbed.
-As she grew up, she not only falls in love with Rajveer, a charming young male, but also has a dual responsibility of sustaining her father.
-But her love story with Rajveer wasn't going to be easy, it still had obstacles to face.
+As she grows up, she not only falls in love with Rajveer, a charming young man, but also has the responsibility of sustaining her father.
+But her love story with Rajveer was not easy, as it still had obstacles to face.

-Chandni fall in love with Rajveer during the Goa trip.
-Chandni got married with Paramjeet, a boy who told he is from Canada but he lied to the innocent girl's family for money.
-Paramjeet took the girl to a village and lived their pretending to chandini's family that they are in canada.
+Chandni falls in love with Rajveer during the Goa trip.
+Chandni got married with Paramjeet, a boy who tells her he is from Canada but he lies to the innocent girl's family for money.
+Paramjeet takes the girl to a village and lives at their house pretending to Chandni's family that they are in canada.
 He is also married already to another lady which Chandni finds out about when she gets married.
-Chandni's family thought that she is happy in Canada with her husband.
-One day Rajveer discovered about Chandni, he found her and saved her by calling the police and exposing the truth to her family.
+Chandni's family thinks that she is happy in Canada with her husband.
+One day however, Rajveer discovers the truth about Chandni, he finds her and saves her by calling the police and exposing the truth to her family.
 Later they get married.